 And she explained that while this technique isn't quite as productive as using a trellis, it's a much better way to grow grapes in a hot, dry climate, like Crete has.
 Because those deep roots mean you don't need to use nearly as much water to keep the plants alive.
-They can tap directly into the ground water.
+They can tap into water that's deep underground.